-Heading into today, shares of the world's biggest maker of health care products had gained 6.36% over the past month, outpacing the Medical sector's gain of 4.78% and the S&P 500's gain of 4% in that time.
+Prior to today's trading, shares of the world's biggest maker of health care products had lost 6.27% over the past month.
+This has lagged the Medical sector's loss of 4.62% and the S&P 500's loss of 2.28% in that time.

-JNJ will be looking to display strength as it nears its next earnings release.
-On that day, JNJ is projected to report earnings of $1.82 per share, which would represent a year-over-year decline of 3.19%.
-Our most recent consensus estimate is calling for quarterly revenue of $21.82 billion, up 5.16% from the year-ago period.
+Wall Street will be looking for positivity from Johnson & Johnson as it approaches its next earnings report date.
+On that day, Johnson & Johnson is projected to report earnings of $2.57 per share, which would represent a year-over-year decline of 1.15%.
+Our most recent consensus estimate is calling for quarterly revenue of $23.55 billion, up 0.93% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.99 per share and revenue of $81.93 billion.
-These totals would mark changes of -7.95% and -0.16%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.05 per share and revenue of $95.11 billion, which would represent changes of +2.55% and +1.43%, respectively, from the prior year.

-Any recent changes to analyst estimates for JNJ should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for Johnson & Johnson.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-JNJ currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Johnson & Johnson currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, JNJ is currently trading at a Forward P/E ratio of 19.16.
-Its industry sports an average Forward P/E of 13.66, so we one might conclude that JNJ is trading at a premium comparatively.
+In terms of valuation, Johnson & Johnson is currently trading at a Forward P/E ratio of 16.22.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.77.

-Investors should also note that JNJ has a PEG ratio of 3.3 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-JNJ's industry had an average PEG ratio of 2.2 as of yesterday's close.
+Investors should also note that JNJ has a PEG ratio of 3.1 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+JNJ's industry had an average PEG ratio of 1.91 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.